 NIGMS, part of the National Institutes of Health, supports basic research that increases the understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment and prevention.
 Its Science Education Partnership Award program funds innovative pre-kindergarten to grade 12 science, technology, engineering and mathematics, or STEM, and informal science education projects.

-Tom Kim, a media relations manager at Fred Hutchinson Cancer Research Center, has worked in professional communications for over 12 years.
+Tom Kim, a media relations manager at Fred Hutchinson Cancer Center, has worked in professional communications for over 12 years.
 His experience includes stints in radio and television newsrooms and managing communications in both the technology and aerospace industries.
 Reach him at email@example.com